sonyarouje/RF24Node/README.md

 A nodejs addon of the RF24Network library (https://github.com/TMRh20/RF24Network) for Raspberry Pi.
 In my testing RF24Network is a great library to communicate with nrf24L01 modules.
 Most developments in my Raspberry Pi I use nodejs and this library lacks a nodejs support.
 So I decided to write one.

+>All the credit goes to the orginal developers of RF24 and RF24Network library.
+I just created an addon for Nodejs.

 ##How to use
 1. Clone RF24Node repository 'git clone https://github.com/sonyarouje/RF24Node'
 2. Enter RF24Node directory 'cd RF24Node'